-Engineering Design I Grade 10
+Engineering Design I Grade 10 One credit/One year Prerequisite(s): Principles of Engineering & Technology, Algebra I, and Physical Science or Biology Co-requisite: Geometry

-Prerequisite(s): Principles of Engineering & Technology, Algebra I, and Physical Science or Biology Co-requisite: Geometry completion of this course, proficient students are able to describe various engineering disciplines, as well as admissions requirements for postsecondary engineering and engineering technology programs in Tennessee.
+Engineering Design I is a fundamental course in the STEM cluster for students interested in developing their skills in preparation for careers in engineering and technology.
+The course covers essential knowledge, skills, and concepts required for postsecondary engineering and technology fields of study.
+Upon completion of this course, proficient students are able to describe various engineering disciplines, as well as admissions requirements for postsecondary engineering and engineering technology programs in Tennessee.
 They will also be able to identify simple and complex machines; calculate various ratios related to mechanisms; explain fundamental concepts related to energy; understand Ohm's Law; follow the steps in the engineering design process to complete a team project; and effectively communicate design solutions to others.